 You can transfer your GI Bill benefits to either your children or your spouse.

-Transferring Post-9/11 GI Bill Benefits -- The Department of Defense (DoD) is authorized to allow individuals who, on or after August 1, 2009, have served at least 6 years in the Armed Forces and who agree to serve at least another 4 years in the Armed Forces to transfer unused entitlement to their dependents (spouse, children).
+Transferring Post-9/11 GI Bill Benefits (Chapter 33) -- The Department of Defense (DoD) is authorized to allow individuals who, on or after August 1, 2009, have served at least 6 years in the Armed Forces and who agree to serve at least another 4 years in the Armed Forces to transfer unused entitlement to their dependents (spouse, children).
 The Department of Defense may, by regulation, impose additional eligibility requirements and limit the number of months transferable to not less than 18 months.

 You must apply for Tuition Assistance with your post education officer.
 All services have Tuition Assistance programs.
 Some have online applications.
 We can help you submit your application to the appropriate individual.